ppy/osu-wiki/wiki/Tournaments/osu!_Riverside/SWEAT/en.md

 **Please fill out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSchSjpNZEYMO86V17EQpDu_vSgOI1m_2hbu5HJ4gyp8tVu29g/viewform) if you are going to participate in the tournament!**

-Also, don't forget to register for Highlander Con on their [eventbrite page](https://www.eventbrite.com/e/highlander-con-fall-2019-tickets-74580744013).
+Also, don't forget to register for Highlander Con on their [Eventbrite page](https://www.eventbrite.com/e/highlander-con-fall-2019-tickets-74580744013).

 ## Links